zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 	![](images/100/i13.png)

-- Select the DBCS12c Service:
+- Select the `DBCS12c` Service.
+Note that each user will have their own set of services and will be assigned a number (eg DBCS12c-01, the screen shots do not show this numbered assignment):  Use the number assigned to you.

 	![](images/100/i14.png)

-- Note the Public IP (**write this down**).
+- Note the DBCS Public IP (***DB1*** - **write this down**).
 Also note the Service Name (DBCS12c - you will need this when creating GGCS)

 	![](images/100/i15.png)